steint23/a2j-kommunikationsplattform/README.md

 ## Prerequisites

-### Node.js
+### Node.js and Homebrew

-We aim to use the current active [LTS version of nodejs](https://nodejs.dev/en/about/releases/), which is V20 at the time of writing.
+We aim to use the current active [LTS version of Node.js](https://nodejs.dev/en/about/releases/), which is V20 at the time of writing.
+There is a `.node-version` file to simplify setup using [nodenv](https://github.com/nodenv/nodenv) `nodenv install` or [asdf](https://github.com/asdf-vm/asdf-nodejs) `asdf current`, for example.

-There is a `.node-version` file to simplify setup using [nodenv](https://github.com/nodenv/nodenv) or [asdf](https://github.com/asdf-vm/asdf-nodejs), for example.
+Additionally we use [Git Hooks](#git-hooks) that rely on [lefthook](https://github.com/evilmartians/lefthook) and [talisman](https://github.com/thoughtworks/talisman/), both can be installed via Homebrew.
+Please make sure to install Homebrew before commiting any changes.

 ### Dependencies

-Install the dependencies using npm.
+Install the project dependencies using npm.

 ```bash
 npm install